xct/diaghub/README.md

-# diaghub
+# Diaghub

-loads a custom dll in system32
+Loads a custom dll in system32 via diaghub.